danieljwilson/obsidian/Personal/peerScholar psya01 2020.md

 > A clear summary with well identified independent and dependent variables, theory, hypothesis, and methods.

 > Your proposed intervention in Ontario schools made a clear connection to the results of the paper and showed true creativity and thought.
 Well done.

+> The implementation suggested is very scattered - you would be better off focusing on one specific intervention directly related to the study.

 ## Final Reflection
 >You said you attempted to [].
 How did you do this?